sundeepbassi/The-Wellbeing-Retreat/README.md

 [Thirdwireframe](assets/docs/wireframes/third-wireframe-3a.png)

-I was shown by tutor support how to load up my wireframes into git hub and then to add them to my readme as this was the correct way to do it.
+I was shown by the tutor support team about how to load up my wireframes into git hub and then to add them to my readme as this was the correct way to do it.

  **The surface**